jonescompneurolab/hnn-tutorials/optimization/optimization.md

 </table>

-<p>Parameter values and relative changes in the final optimization shown in Figure 12, reducing RMSE from 12.62 to 8.49.</p>
+<p>Parameter values and relative changes in the final optimization shown in Figure 12</p>

 </div>

 ## Identifying key parameters

+Through a total of 4 optimizations from a baseline parameter set designed for a different experiemental scenario, we have found parameters matching new experimental data.
+Given this highly optimized fit, we can examine which parameters changed and by how much to form hypotheses on whether some parameters were more important than others.
+HNN allows us to test these hypotheses by changing individual parameters and observing the differences in dipole plotting in the GUI.

 ### Proximal 1 input